MaiRiven/MaiRiven/README.md

 - 👋 Hi, I’m @MaiRiven
-- 👀 I’m interested in maps, mountains, books and coding!
+- 👀 I’m interested in maps, mountains, space, books and coding!
-- 🌱 I’m currently learning Python and Typescript.
-- 🖥️ I am currently working on a frost notification app to help warn gardeners about upcoming frosty weather!
+- 🖥️ I am currently working on a frost notification app to help warn gardeners about upcoming frosty weather.
 - 📫 How to reach me: www.linkedin.com/in/mairiwood